Tutorial

 How to Match a Single Unicode Grapheme

-Matching a single grapheme, whether it's encoded as a single code point, or as multiple code points using combining marks, is easy in Perl, RegexBuddy and PowerGREP: simply use \X. You can consider \X the Unicode version of the dot in regex engines that use plain ASCII.
+Matching a single grapheme, whether it’s encoded as a single code point, or as multiple code points using combining marks, is easy in Perl, PCRE, PHP, Boost, Ruby 2.0, Java 9, and the Just Great Software applications: simply use \X. You can consider \X the Unicode version of the dot.
 There is one difference, though: \X always matches line break characters, whereas the dot does not match line break characters unless you enable the dot matches newline matching mode.

 Matching a Specific Code Point